smartalaa/snake-game/NEXT_STEPS.md

-# 🎯 Snake Xenzia - Next Steps Implementation Guide
+# 🎯 Snake Xenzia - Enhancement Guide

-## 🎉 MAJOR UPDATE: GAME IS PLAYABLE!
+## 🎉 GAME COMPLETE!

-The game screen is **COMPLETE** with full rendering and input!
-You can now play Snake Xenzia! 🎮🐍
+The game is **100% COMPLETE** with all features implemented! 🎮🐍✨

 ---